Hiwassee, North Carolina: History

 Hiwassee Dam had its own post office from 1937 until 1958.

 The desire to open a library at the dam's construction site led to the creation of North Carolina's oldest regional library.
 Nantahala Regional Library was founded May 1, 1937.
 The village's branch closed in an unknown year but other library locations remain.

 Hiwassee Dam High School, the westernmost public school in the state, opened in fall 1939.
 Four schools (Reid Chapel, Hill, Postell, and Shearer) were consolidated to create HDHS.
 Three others (Clark, Friendship, and Violet) consolidated with HDHS in the 1940s and 50s.
 HDHS moved into a new building in 1956.

 The Hiwassee Dam Fire Department started in 1974.
 A station was constructed around the late 1980s.
 New stations were built in 1992, 2012, and 2021.
+The Hiwassee Dam Community Center was built in 1976.
 The Cherokee County Sheriff's Office opened a substation in Hiwassee Dam in September 2024.
 In 2023, the county planned to build a $1.6 million park with walking trails and a playground near the Hiwassee Dam schools campus, but the project was put on hold in 2024 due to limited local funding.

-In 2025, Hiwassee Dam resident Payton McNabb was a guest of first lady Melania Trump and recognized by president Donald Trump during Trump's first speech to Congress during his second term.
-McNabb was injured, and suffered brain damage, after a transgender athlete's spike during a volleyball game.
-She also testified before a congressional subcommittee.
+In 2026, Hiwassee Dam resident Maverick Hawley was one of 120 student-athletes from across the nation to participate in the Patriot Games.